jeffbruce/jeffbruce.github.io/_posts/2015-04-11-the-enduring-yearning-for-savory-flavors.md

 section-type: post
 title: The Enduring Yearning For Savory Flavors
 category: food
-tags: [ 'food' 'personalization' ]
+tags: [ 'food', 'personalization' ]
 ---

 Food.
 It plays a huge part in every person's life.
 For me, it plays as big of a role as, and even possibly more than, friends and family.
 It brings us together.
 It tears us apart.
 Given its importance for every human on Earth, I thought I'd share some thoughts about it.